Last Updated on

 Aside from helping you control your diabetes, it’s also going to help you secure better life insurance rates.
 Before the insurance company approves your applications for life insurance coverage, they are going to require that you take a medical exam (unless you purchase a no exam life insurance policy).
 The main purpose of the medical exam is to give the insurance company an idea of what your overall health is and how much of risk you are to insure.

 The medication that you take to manage your diabetes is going to play a huge role in how much you have to pay for your life insurance policy.
 When you apply for life insurance, the company is going to ask several questions about how you manage your condition.
+Being prescribed the proper medications for your type 2 diabetes will be crucial in the eyes of an underwriter.
+Before applying for coverage you will want to be 100% certain that your A1C and control of diabetes is ideal.

 If you have to use several medications to manage your glucose levels, you’re going to receive much higher premiums versus a diabetic that has to take fewer medications.
 If you want to get an affordable life insurance policy as a diabetic, you’ll need to work towards managing your glucose levels and reducing the amount of medication that you’re required to take.